Prerequisites

 Now you can check to make sure Composer is installed and configured correctly by running this command:

-Now we'll create a new Statamic application using the composer create-project
+Now we'll create a new Statamic application using the statamic new

 command.